GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
+When you build a prototype, there is always the risk that someone will say "that's good enough, ship it".
+One way to minimize the risk of a prototype being put into production is to write the prototype in using a language or tool that you couldn't possibly use for a production version.

-~ Kent Beck
+~ Joseph Yoder (computer scientist)
 <pre>

 </pre>